Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * This project was documented in a research paper and patent by two Engineering students: Ahmed Mohamed, Ahmed Anwar, and me  — a computer science student — Arwa Fawzy, supervised by Dr. Haitham El-Husseiny and Dr. Ahmed Bayoumy in Egypt Japan University for Science and Technology, September 2023.

 ## Awards and certifications
-* The project recieved the `Third Prize` in OpenCV AI competition 2022
+* The project recieved the `Third Prize` in OpenCV AI competition January 2023
-* The project participated in `Google Challenge Solution Global Contest 2023`
+* The project participated in `Google Challenge Solution Global Contest March 2023`
-* The project was submitted to `International Japan-African Conference on Electronics, Communication and Computations IEEE`
+* The project was submitted to `International Japan-African Conference on Electronics, Communication and Computations IEEE` October 2023.